testerMike84/problem-set-4_4/problems/README.md

 cir.drawCircle()         // "Drawing a blue circle."
 ```

-3. Create a class, `Teacher`.
-Objects created with the `Teacher` function should have the following properties:
+3. Create a `Teacher` class.
+A `Teacher` instance should have the following properties:
   * `name`
   * `school`
   * `grade`
   * `subject`
   * `students` (`students` should be initialized with the value of an empty array)

-  `Teacher` objects should have the following two methods:
+  It should have the following two methods:
   * `addStudent()`, which takes a string student argument and adds it to the `Teacher` object's `students` property.
 This method should return the total number of students in the `students` array.
   * `changeSchools()`, which takes a string school argument and reassigns the object's `school`property to the passed argument.
 This method should return the name of the new school.
 ```javascript